 The second stanza begins near to where the first left off.
 The speaker is drawing the reader’s attention to the “centre” of the storm that is washing over this landscape and to a “rifted tower.”
 She has chosen to use the word “rifted” to show the tower’s fragility.
-It has become broke down and cracked in a fundamental way.
+It has become broke down and cracked fundamentally.
 The “tower” is a representation of the general state of the human race.
-In the moments of the storm the tower is leaning.
+In the moments of the storm, the tower is leaning.
 It is being blown, and further weakened by the winds of “Winter” and is leaning over a “vale.”

-The people are crowded together, each and every one desperate to find some shelter in the dangerous landscape they are forced to inhabit.
-All the while “fearful ruin” is on the brink of pouring over their heads.
+The people are crowded together, every one desperate to find some shelter in the dangerous landscape they are forced to inhabit.
+All the while, “fearful ruin” is on the brink of pouring over their heads.

 While to the cheerful hearth and social board